 Segera station is one of the two new station we are working with this year.
 Also located in Sidama Bensa, Segera station is one of the early site’s Daye Bensa has started experimenting with dry fermentation.

 Kenean travelled to Guatemala together with his team, to broaden his horizon and learn from the work of Guatemala coffee producers.
-Here he learnt about the benefits of dry fermentation, a process which uses less water then wet fermentation but also has a distinct influence on the cup profile.
-Dry-fermented coffee is usually more complex and sweet than wet fermented coffee, which tend to be brighter in taste.
+Here he learnt about the benefits of dry fermentation, a process which uses less water then wet fermentation, but also has a distinct influence on the cup profile.
+Dry-fermented coffee is usually more complex and sweet than wet fermented coffee, developing a brighter cup.
 The Segera dry fermentation washed is therefore an interesting variation on the general Sidama washed profile.

-The company works with various communities of outgrowers with whom the organise cherry production.
-Daye Bensa works with multiple washingstation in Sidamoa Bensa area, most of which we are still to explore.
-For the past 5 years, we have worked with their washingstation; Shantawene, Keramo, and Bombe but Daye Bensa has many more gems to explore.
+The company works with various communities of outgrowers from who they receive cherries.
+Daye Bensa works with multiple washingstation in Sidama Bensa area, most of which are still left for ust to explore.
+Over the past 5 years, we have worked with washing stations; Shantawene, Keramo, and Bombe.

-This year, we undertook an expedition by cup and spoon, of multiple new and exciting stations, Daye Bensa has to offer, and we are proud to announce we have found amazing new profiles under the Bensa sun.
-We will be working with some new stations going forward, among which:
+This year, we undertook an expedition to cup multiple new and exciting stations that Daye Bensa has to offer.
+The Coffee Quest is proud to announce amazing new profiles under the Bensa sun.
+We will be working with some new stations going forward:

-- Hamasho: Keramo’s neighbour station Hamasho boasts an amazing intensity in cup profile.
-With altitudes up to 2360 meter above sea level, one of our highest growing coffees.
+Hamasho: Keramo’s neighbour station Hamasho boasts an amazing intensity in cup profile.
+With altitudes up to 2360 meter above sea level, Hamasho one of our highest growing coffees.

-- Segera station, to the south east of bombe.
-In this station Daye Bensa practised dry fermentation of washed coffee, which creates an amazingly tropical profile of orange, passion fruit and peach.
-An amazing addition in terms of diversity.
+Segera station: This station can be found to the south east of Bombe.
+Here is where Daye Bensa applies dry fermentation on washed coffee lots, which creates an amazingly tropical profile of orange, passion fruit and peach.
+A great addition in terms of flavor diversity!

-- Gatta Farm: Daye Bensa also runs a dedicated specialty coffee producing farm, called Gatta farm at the heart of Shantawene Village, in the midst of natural forest and indigenous trees which are expected to be older than 200 years.
-It is surrounded by rivers, one of them separating Shantawene from Bombe which runs from the hills above Karamo.
-The farm grows and dries coffee, and is also supplied by registered out-grower farmers from adjacent villages.
-This year, we are working with Gatta farm to produce among the first Ethiopian Microlots to hit the market.
-In this year’s assortment we present; a honey loy, an Anaerobic natural and a Natural micro lot of absolute pristine quality. read more about Gatta farm, in it’s dedicated blog which we are still writing.
+Gatta Farm: Daye Bensa runs a dedicated specialty program on this farm, called Gatta.
+The farm is at the heart of Shantawene Village, in the midst of natural forest and indigenous trees which they say are older than 200 years.
+They site is surrounded by rivers, one of them separating Shantawene from Bombe which runs from the hills above Keramo.

 Cup of Excellence:

-Last year (2020), Daye Bensa won the 7th place in the Cup of Excellence with their Assefa Dukamo Korma Natural, grown on Gatta farm and processed in Shantawene station.
-This year, Assefa Dukamo of Daye Bensa is participating with a washed Hamasho coffee.
-While writing this blog he is among the 150 competitors still in the race for 1st place.
-We wish him all the best.
-If you haven’t had Hamasho washed yet, this is your chance.
-It is on our list!
+In 2020, Daye Bensa won the 7th place in the Cup of Excellence with their Assefa Dukamo Natural, grown on Gatta farm and processed in Shantawene station.
+This year, Assefa Dukamo of Daye Bensa is participating with a washed Hamasho coffee and reached the 8th place in the ranking.

 Read more about Daye Bensa, and their experience in the Cup of Excellence, in our blog series.
 New edition coming up soon.